'Joker' leads British Academy Awards race amid controversy

 “We can’t make the industry do something.
 All we can do is encourage and push and inspire and try to help people coming in,” he said.

-Organizers are trying to make the awards ceremony carbon neutral for the first time, with a red carpet made from recycled fibers and a post-awards dinner featuring sustainably sourced food.
+Organizers are trying to make the awards ceremony carbon neutral for the first time, with a red carpet made from recycled fibers.
 Instead of the goody bags of past years, guests will receive a “gifting wallet” made from recycled plastic and containing vouchers.

+The post-awards dinner will feature sustainably sourced food, including a vegan option.

+“Joker” star Phoenix, a lifelong vegan, joined an animal welfare protest in London before Sunday’s ceremony.
+He was with a group of activists who unfurled a large banner on Tower Bridge declaring "Factory farming destroys our planet.
+Go vegan.”

+"We are all hypocrites in some ways,” the actor acknowledged when asked about the film industry’s substantial carbon footprint.
+“We all struggle with what the right thing to do is and we make mistakes.

+"The industry does consume a lot of power and a lot of resources, so the way to mitigate that for me is to maintain a vegan lifestylem" Phoenix said.

-Stars walking the red carpet outside London’s Royal Albert Hall — set to include Brad Pitt, Al Pacino, Margot Robbie and Charlize Theron — have been encouraged to make “sustainable” fashion choices, wearing an outfit they already own or renting one for the occasion.
+Stars walking the red carpet outside London’s Royal Albert Hall — set to include Brad Pitt, Al Pacino, Margot Robbie and Charlize Theron — were encouraged to make “sustainable” fashion choices by wearing an outfit they already owned or renting one for the occasion.

 Prince William — the British Academy's president — and his wife Kate, the Duchess of Cambridge, will be the guests of honor at Sunday's ceremony.
 William is due to present a BAFTA Fellowship, the academy’s top honor, to Lucasfilm boss Kathleen Kennedy.